You’re not going crazy — you may actually be paying higher prices than other people - KESQ

 It’s impossible to say exactly how Starbucks’ systems made that correct judgment about me — though my past shopping behavior and the shopping behavior of similar customers were almost certainly factors, she said.

-The Seatle-based coffee chain declined to share what feeds into its AI model, dubbed Deep Brew.
+The Seattle-based coffee chain declined to share what feeds into its AI model, dubbed Deep Brew.
 A spokesperson did, however, confirm that AI is powering the individualized offers it sends customers.

-This personalized pricing strategy is not unique to Starbucks.
-Companies are increasingly leveraging customer data, often derived from loyalty programs, in coordination with machine-learning models to uniquely price goods and services based on an individual’s willingness to pay.
+This personalized promotion strategy is not unique to Starbucks.
+Companies are increasingly leveraging customer data, often derived from loyalty programs, in coordination with machine-learning models to customize prices of goods and services based on an individual’s willingness to pay.

 The end goal: “Get you to buy more items, buy the same items again or to spend more on the same items,” said Jain.